SunCodeEarth/SmallTtricks/GeoVR4Web.md

 I am not a gamer, at least not like most gamers on Steam.
 I am just looking for ways to visualize data, particularly geospatial data.
 It is also the Internet age with tremendous openness.
 So, I prefer to use the more open WebVR, WebXR to create visual representations for geospatial data.

+## WebGL and Three.js

+So far, I have decided the hardware and platform problems, i.e., HTC VIVE and Mozilla WebVR/WebXR.
+Now, it comes the most important part: content or model builder.
+Fot Web-based VR, WebGL is a must-have.
+And three.js seems like a good environment for connecting WebGL to GIS/geospatial data.